ourresearch/openalex-docs/README.md

 * _Easy —_ Our service is fast, modern, and well-documented.
 * _Open —_ Our complete dataset is free under the CC0 license, which allows for transparency and reuse.

 Many people and organizations have already found great value using OpenAlex.
-Have a look at the Testimonials to hear what they've said!
+Have a look at the [Testimonials](https://openalex.org/testimonials) to hear what they've said!

 ## Contact

 For tech support and bug reports, please visit our [help page](https://openalex.org/help).
-You can also join the OpenAlex user group, and follow us on Twitter at [@OpenAlex\_org](https://twitter.com/openalex\_org).
+You can also join the OpenAlex user group, and follow us on [Twitter (@OpenAlex\_org)](https://twitter.com/openalex\_org) and [Mastodon](https://mastodon.social/@OpenAlex).

 ## Citation